See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Conclusions

 \section{Conclusions}

-In this paper, we propose a vision-only-based learning approach that leverages a Graph Neural Network (GNN) to encode and communicate relevant viewpoint information to the mobile robot.
-In our experiments, we first demonstrate generalization to previously unseen environments with various sensor layouts.
+We propose a vision-only-based learning approach that leverages a Graph Neural Network (GNN) to encode and communicate relevant viewpoint information to the mobile robot.
+In our experiments, we first demonstrate generalization to previously unseen environments with various sensor network layouts.
 Our results show that by using communication between the sensors and the robot, we achieve a $1.3\times$ improvement on small environments and a $2.0\times$ improvement in SPL on large environments, when compared to the communication-free baseline, hence showing increasing improvement for larger environment sizes.
-This is done without requiring a global map, positioning data, nor pre-calibration of the sensor network.
+This is done without requiring a global map, positioning data, nor pre-calibration of the sensor network, which we demonstrate in real-world experiments.
 The benefit of utilizing communication in wireless sensor networks increases as the size of the environment increases, since the robot is less likely to discover the goal through random (unguided) exploration using the communication-free baseline.
-We perform a zero-shot transfer of our model from simulation to the real world.
+We perform a zero-shot transfer from simulation to the real world.
 To this end, we train a translator model that translates between real and simulated images so that the navigation policy (which is trained entirely in simulation) can be used directly on the real robot, without additional fine-tuning.
 Physical experiments demonstrate first-of-a-kind results that show successful real-world demonstrations on a practical robotic platform with raw visual inputs.
+In future work, we will evaluate the impact of asynchronous and delayed communication between sensors and the robot and analyze the impact of small vs large visual overlaps (among sensor nodes) on the overall navigation performance.